Paul Brady (handballer): Senior handball career

 At the 2005 renewal in Houston, Texas, Brady saw off Healy 21–12, 21–5 in the semi-final before defeating Danny Bell (Canada) - who had shocked American Naty Alvarado Jr in the semi-final, on the same scoreline in the final.

 The following June, Brady retained his US Nationals title, defeating Alvarado 21–2, 21–18 on the Californian's home court at Los Cabaleros in LA.
 He also added the US Nationals Open Doubles title with Finnegan, seeing off top Americans Vince Munoz and Marcos Chavez in an 11-10 tiebreaker in the semi-final.

 In August, he followed up with his second world title, this time in Edmonton, Canada, again defeating Healy in straight games in the final.
 All the while, Brady was continuing his unbeaten run in the Irish senior championships, defeating Healy and Eoin Kennedy in a succession of finals.

 In 2009, Brady retained his US Nationals title in June and that October, in Portland, Oregon, he overcame a serious quad injury to come through a tough field in the World Championships, eventually beating Texan Allan Garner in an 11-7 tiebreaker in the final to claim his third world title.

 He followed this up with two more All Ireland senior titles, seeing off first-time finalist Charly Shanks of Armagh in 2010 and again in 2011, overcoming a career-threatening finger injury in the latter year, an injury which saw him miss the US Nationals, in which he had been unbeaten since 2005.

 2012 was an annus mirabilis for the Cavanman.
-Back from injury, he trounced new rival Robbie McCarthy 21–6, 21–1 in the All Ireland senior final and followed up by reclaming his US Nationals title with a final win over Shanks.
+Back from injury, he trounced new rival Robbie McCarthy 21–6, 21–1 in the All Ireland senior final and followed up by reclaiming his US Nationals title with a final win over Shanks.

 In October, he announced plans to retire from Irish singles play in 2013 before winning his fourth World Open Singles crown, defeating American Luis Moreno 21–19, 21–10 in a magnificent final watched by 4,000 fans in CityWest, Dublin.

 Brady in action during the 2012 World Championships in CityWest, Dublin.

 Two weeks later, he defeated Charly Shanks in the final of the Simple Green US Open in Los Angeles, his fourth time to win the event.